Lex-DRL/Navetsea-S3-AWPI/README.md

 Full variants of mods are marked as `Adult` in their file name, censored are marked as `MTSv`.

 ### Ancient mods
-From old (outdated) mods, almost all of them (3/4) are present.
+From old (outdated) mods, all of them are present.
 These mods are inside `00 ancient skins do not install` folder.
 You shouldn't need them anyway, but here's the list of those just in case.
 All of them contain only default replacements:

 - [**SS2 v1 female + v2 unisex**](/00%20ancient%20skins%20do%20not%20install/SS2%20v1%20female%20%2B%20v2%20unisex)
 - [**V2B**](/00%20ancient%20skins%20do%20not%20install/V2B)
 - [**V2C**](/00%20ancient%20skins%20do%20not%20install/V2C)

-**V2R** is missing ❌, but it's described as "evolution of V2C", so it's not a big deal (and all 4 of them are outdated anyway).

 ### Relevant (newer, up-to-date) mods